blandfbt/PPCL/README.md

     100:10

 Known bugs
-1) toggling comments needs some work
-2) the line numbering input works the following time, not immediately.  hard to describe, but annoying
+1) the line numbering input works the following time, not immediately.  hard to describe, but annoying